 Oil-based polyurethane is more durable as its particles have more time to harden and bond to the surface since the finish dries slower.

 Water-based polyurethane will chip and peel after a few years, while oil-based polyurethane won’t.

 Cleaning and Maintenance

-Oil-based polyurethane doesn’t require as much maintenance as water-based polyurethane.
-This is because stains on oil-based polyurethane often blend into the finish.
-The amber tone that develops on oil-based polyurethane makes the floor hide stains easily.
+Oil-based polyurethane doesn’t require as much maintenance as the stains often blend into the finish.
+Its amber-tone finish makes the floor hide stains easily.
 So you won’t need to take on much cleaning.

 Number of Coats Needed

 You need 2 -3 coats of oil-based polyurethane on your floor.
 Water-based polyurethane requires up to 5 coats for proper coverage, especially on a wood floor.